 If you’ve been in an accident, your first call may need to be to a truck accident attorney Dekalb County GA offers.
 One of your main questions is likely: How do you prove the accident wasn’t your fault?
 We understand, because this question comes up a lot with our clients.
-Instead of trying to figure it out alone, don’t hesitate to call a Dekalb County truck accident attorney at Andrew R. Lynch, P.C. for a free consultation today.
+Instead of trying to figure it out alone, don’t hesitate to call a Dekalb County truck accident attorney at The Law Offices Of Andrew Lynch for a free consultation today.

 Your Lawyer May Be Essential to Proving Fault

 When it comes to proving fault, a truck accident attorney Dekalb County GA trusts may be crucial in your case.
 Your lawyer may use his team to gather evidence, interview witnesses, and analyze police records.

 Your case won’t just rely only on the information you give, but also on outside evidence and witness testimonies.
 All of this may come together to prove that the truck driver was solely or mostly at fault for the accident.
 If you have any questions about the process, let your truck accident attorney in Dekalb County GA know.

 What if the Truck Driver is Only Partially at Fault?

 Any truck accident attorney Dekalb County GA provides may tell you that you may still be able to sue the truck driver even if you were partially at fault for the accident.
 To sue the driver, your lawyer may look at how much of the fault lies with the truck driver and focus solely on that in order to build your case.

 It’s important to note that in some cases, you may be able to sue the trucking company or other parties — rather than the truck driver — for damages, depending on the specific circumstances around your case.